jonkrohn/ML-foundations/README.md

 #### Why Study the Foundations?

 The purpose of this series it to provide you with a practical, functional understanding of the content covered.
 Context will be given for each topic, highlighting its relevance to machine learning.
 You will be better-positioned to understand cutting-edge machine learning papers and you will be provided with resources for digging even deeper into topics that pique your curiosity.

+## Notebooks

+All code is provided within Jupyter notebooks [in this directory](https://github.com/jonkrohn/DLTFpT/blob/master/notebooks/).

+These notebooks are intended for use within the (free) Colab cloud environment.
+However, if you're keen to run them locally, you're welcome to do so (for the Jupyter uninitiated, check out [the installation instructions here](https://github.com/jonkrohn/DLTFpT/tree/master/installation) for guidance).